Scotland backs vaccines for five to 11-year-olds as England decision imminent

 First Minister Nicola Sturgeon said Scotland would follow Wales in accepting the recommendations from the independent Joint Committee on Vaccination and Immunisation (JCVI), which submitted its verdict to ministers more than a week ago.

-England is expected to make a similar announcement later on Wednesday following reports of wrangling within government.
+England is expected to make a similar announcement later on Wednesday following reports of wrangling within the Government.
+Northern Ireland is also due to set out its plan on Wednesday afternoon.

 Ms Sturgeon said: “I can confirm that ministers have considered this draft (JCVI) advice and are content to accept its recommendations.”